Yasumoto/terraform-provider-elasticsearch/README.md

 ### API Coverage

 Examples of resources can be found in the examples directory.
-The resources currently supported from the: opensource Elasticsearch, XPack and OpenDistro distributions are described below.
+The resources currently supported from the: opensource Elasticsearch, XPack and OpenDistro/OpenSearch distributions are described below.

 #### Elasticsearch